We are pleased to announce the award winners for

 The awards showcase remarkable work in community-engaged arts in Canada in three categories: Innovation!, Resiliency! and Creativity!

-The award process: In mid-2018 we did a call for community-engaged arts initiatives, community partners and ArtBridges Member initiatives to participate in award nominations.
+The award process: In mid-2019 we did a call for community-engaged arts initiatives, community partners and ArtBridges Member initiatives to participate in award nominations.
 All of the entrees were compelling and demonstrated amazing work.
-The awards jury was comprised of three active leaders in community arts in Canada from Vancouver, Loring ON, and Toronto.
+The awards jury was comprised of three active leaders in community arts in Canada from St. John’s, Guelph, and Vancouver.
 The recipients will each receive a certificate and an award of $250.
-We will be calling for nominations for our Fifth Annual Recognition Awards this Winter!
+We will be calling for nominations for our Sixth Annual Recognition Awards this Winter!

 Prix honorifiques annuels d’ArtBridges/ToileDesArts!